verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/verrazzano-helidon-workload.md

       terminationGracePeriodSeconds: 30
 ```

-A Service resource similar to the one below will be created.
+A Service resource, similar to the following one, will be created.
 ```
 apiVersion: v1
 kind: Service